-Risk assessments for all school trips are carried out by the teachers and monitored by the Head Teacher.
+Risk assessments for all school trips are carried out by the teachers and monitored by the Executive Head of School and the school's Business Manager.
 Teachers are responsible for following the planning procedure for school trips to ensure that all aspects have been addressed.

-The Governors and Directors responsible for Health & Safety regularly carry out health and safety assessments of the school site.
+The Aspire Directors responsible for Health & Safety regularly carry out health and safety assessments of the school site.

-Any problems identified by any member of staff or the community are reported immediately to the school secretary to action.
+Any problems identified by any member of staff or the community are reported immediately to the school secretary and/or Business Manager to action.

 The school holds personal details of all children including contact details for parents/carers and any known medical conditions.
 Parents are asked to inform the school if there are any changes.
+Individual Health Care Plans are written and shared with parents and all staff for those children with a significant medical need.